-An Introduction To The Series
+An Introduction to the Series

 This is the fundamental nature of our experience, and the COVID-19 pandemic is bringing this truth home to us in a big way.
 However, the Buddhist tradition also tells us that a good deal of our suffering actually comes from our resistance to change, and from our habitual tendencies to cling to the illusion of security and stability rather than accepting the reality of change.
 Mindfulness practice helps us to be with what is, with the reality to our situations, rather than to live in denial, which actually creates more suffering.

-When we are faced with growing uncertainty about Covid-19, and the tumultuous changes to our lifestyle, we may find ourselves becoming increasingly resistant to accepting this situation for what it is, and wishing it to be different.
+When we are faced with growing uncertainty about COVID-19 and the tumultuous changes to our lifestyle, we may find ourselves becoming increasingly resistant to accepting this situation for what it is, and wishing it to be different.
 While our resistance is understandable, it leads to a lot of anxiety and stress.
-Mindfulness provides us with a way to be more at peace with change, since we shift our mindset from resistance to openness.
+Mindfulness provides us with a way to be more at peace with change since we shift our mindset from resistance to openness.

 What is Mindfulness?

 Fundamentally, this is a practice of simply being with what is, or learning to be with ourselves, and to be present with whatever is occurring, without trying to pull it closer or push it away.
-It can be very challenging at first, especially if we are not used to sitting with ourselves, and yet with time it can become a source of deep peace and equanimity.
-While mindfulness is an ancient practice, a wealth of contemporary research has demonstrated the many benefits of the practice for mental and physical health; relief from stress, anxiety, and pain; and improved focus and creativity.
+It can be very challenging at first, especially if you are not used to sitting with yourself, and yet with time it can become a source of deep peace and equanimity.
+While mindfulness is an ancient practice, a wealth of contemporary research has demonstrated the many benefits of the practice for mental and physical health, such as relief from stress, anxiety, and pain, in addition to improved focus and creativity.

-There are many wonderful mindfulness teachings, practices, and podcasts available online, many of them free of charge, and through apps like Insight Timer and UCLA Mindful (from the Mindful Research Awareness Center at UCLA).
+There are many wonderful mindfulness teachings, practices, and podcasts available online, many of them free of charge and through apps like Insight Timer and UCLA Mindful (from the Mindful Research Awareness Center at UCLA).
 To begin a mindfulness practice, simply find a quiet place in your home where you can sit quietly for 5-10 minutes, either in a chair or on a cushion on the floor.
-Set a timer, find a sitting position where you can sit comfortably, with a posture that is relaxed but upright, and begin to observe, with a sense of openness and curiosity, your present-moment experience, including physical sensations, the movement of the breath, and the activity of your mind.
+Set a timer and find a sitting position where you can sit comfortably (with a posture that is relaxed but upright).
+Begin to observe, with a sense of openness and curiosity, your present-moment experience, including physical sensations, the movement of the breath, and the activity of your mind.